robgarv/php7extensions/paramparsing/vartypes/README.md

-# dumpstring
+# vartypes

-Examples of basic parameter parsing and array (hash) access.
+Examples of basic parameter parsing.
 This is written in C++ just to provide an example.
 (See config.m4 for necessary details.)

-This example uses "traditional" parameter parsing APIs to parse parameters and perform basic array access.
+This example uses "PHP next gen" parameter parsing APIs to parse parameters and perform basic array access.
 The GDB_BLOCK macro is used to block execution of the extension to facilitate attaching a debugger.

 ## To build

-cd dumpstring
+cd vartypes
 phpize
 ./configure
 make